mlkr-rbi/developWithDocker-seminar/README.md

 Sync image to the server with singularity: `rsync -avP <path/to_directory/py-min.tar> <username>@<server>:/home/user/path/to_directory/`, enter your password.
-Use gzip for large files for transfer between slow connections: `gzip py_min.tar`,  `rsync -avP <path/to_directory/py-min.tar.gz> <user>@<server>:/home/user/path/to_directory/`, you can post your docker image to [docker hub](https://hub.docker.com/r/pytorch/pytorch/tags) as well and create the container form there.
+Use gzip for large files for transfer between slow connections: `gzip py_min.tar`,  `rsync -avP <path/to_directory/py-min.tar.gz> <user>@<server>:/home/user/path/to_directory/`, or post your docker image to [docker hub](https://hub.docker.com/r/pytorch/pytorch/tags) as well and create the container form there.

    ![Docker to singularity container (1)](https://github.com/kmihak/developWithDocker/assets/64592696/b463fa8d-eefc-411b-aa9e-e4252ebb732b)